steverydz/dotfiles/README.md

-# Ubuntu dotfiles
+# Dotfiles

-These dotfiles are customised for me for my job at Canonical where I use Ubuntu.
-They enable me to get up and running on a new Ubuntu install.
-You are free to fork and use them but if you do you're on your own.
+These dotfiles are customised for me.
+You are welcome to use them but I do not offer any support for them.

 ## Packages to install